nuxeo/nuxeo-ai/README.md

 ##### Functions
 Actions on streams or events are based on the standard Java `Function<T, R>` interface.
 To send an event to a stream you would need to implement the `Function<Event, Record>` interface. `Record` is the type used for items in a nuxeo-stream.
-For examples, look at `DocumentPipeFunction` and its helper class `DocEventToStream`.
+For examples, look at `PropertiesToStream` and its helper class `DocEventToStream`.

 These is also a `FilterFunction` that first tests a `Predicate` before applying the function.
 Predicates can be built with the help of the `Predicates` class.
  To create a predicate for _only document events with documents which are not system documents or proxies and aren't "Folderish"_ you would use this predicate: `docEvent(notSystem().and(d -> !d.hasFacet("Folderish"))`.